okarthikb/A2C/README.md

 ![](returns.png)

 Using A2C, we see the agent gets max return by epoch 50.
 Time to reach epoch 50 (for Apple M1 8GB) is ~5s.
-Make sure to run `pip install -r requirements.txt` (or `conda install --file requirements.txt`).
+Make sure to install the required packages.
+Run `pip install -r requirements.txt` in your virtual environment.
+Train the agent by running `train.py`, and render gameplay by running `play.py`.

+`python3 play.py --render True --fps 45 --loc checkpoints/pi50.pt` renders the gameplay at 45 fps using the model @ checkpoints/pi50.pt...